-The Foundations of Research and Critical Thinking (FRCT) course is designed to provide all medical students with the necessary educational and practical tools to pursue a highly successful and productive career in clinical or academic medicine by stimulating critical thinking, and enhancing intellectual acuity and inquisitiveness.
+The Foundations of Research and Critical Thinking (FRCT) course is designed to provide all medical students with the necessary educational and practical tools to pursue a highly successful and productive career in clinical or academic medicine by stimulating critical thinking and enhancing intellectual acuity and inquisitiveness.
 Our objective is to foster excellence in the development of clinicians, clinician educators, and physician scientists.
 The goal is to help students understand basic research principles, evaluate research and the literature, and understand how research findings will affect their clinical practice.
 The course has two components.

-Mentored Scholarly Project (3 credits)
+Mentored Scholarly Project

-Each student must demonstrate the ability to formulate a scientific hypothesis, describe the methods and procedures they would use to test the hypothesis, perform the background work, and write a final report describing their work.
+Each student must demonstrate their ability to formulate a scientific hypothesis, describe the methods and procedures they would use to test the hypothesis, perform the background work, and write a final report describing their work.
 Dual degree students in the MD/PhD and MD/MS programs are not required to do a separate FRCT Scholarly Project.
 Importantly, the scholarly projects will add breadth to the academic portfolio of the students as they apply to increasingly competitive residency training programs.